ACM50212 Diploma of Veterinary Nursing (Surgical)

-We’ll teach you about the types of emergency and critical cases you can expect when working in an emergency centre, including:
+We’ll teach you about the types of surgical cases and procedures you can expect when assisting a registered specialist veterinary surgeon, including:

 - Mentoring and inspiring your team of nurses to deliver great customer service and patient care.

-Have successfully completed a ACM40412 Cert IV in Veterinary Nursing (older qualifications or overseas qualifications will need to upgrade via RPL first - we have special deals for upgrading for Diploma students, just ask us)
+- Have successfully completed Cert IV in Veterinary Nursing (ACM40410 or ACM40412).
+Students holding older qualifications or overseas qualifications will need to RPL to upgrade their qualification first.

-Have suitable post qualification experience with emergency cases
+- Have suitable post qualification experience with surgical cases

-If you work in a smaller general practice that sees a larger proportion of emergency cases than normal clinics and has the right equipment, we may still accept your application.
+If you work in a smaller general practice that sees more advanced surgical cases than normal clinics and has the right equipment, we may still accept your application.
 However, it’s likely you’ll need to undertake several work placements within a specialist centre to complete sections of the course.

 Please note: These work placements must be arranged prior to your officially enrolling on the course.
 You can still apply and discuss your situation with us before arranging anything.